 When aging, blanco or silver tequilas are usually aged in used bourbon or whiskey barrels.
 This imparts a richer flavor than new oak barrels.
 Reposado tequilas may be aged for a longer period of time, usually between two and twelve months, and are often aged in new oak barrels to give them a distinctive flavor profile.
 Añejo tequilas must be aged for at least one year but can be aged for up to three years before they reach their peak flavor profile.

-See also How is Tequila made?
+See also How is Tennessee whiskey made?

 At the end of the aging process, some producers may add additional flavors or ingredients such as vanilla or honey to enhance the taste of the Añejo Tequila.
 The final step is bottling and labeling.
 Once bottled, Añejo Tequila can be enjoyed neat or mixed into cocktails such as margaritas or palomas.